Ivana505/equestrian-centre-motion/README.md

 - Social Media Icons [Facebook](https://www.facebook.com/), [Instagram](https://www.ginstagram.com/) and [Pinterest](https://www.pinterest.ie/)) are added on the bottom center of the page where user will be able to find further Information about the Equestrian center.
 Social Media Accounts are not created but show that the user will be able to click on the icons and find further details about the website there in the future.
 - [Fontawesome](https://fontawesome.com/) was used to add social media icons.

-## Colour scheme and styling
+## Color scheme and styling

-I have decided to use 4 colours in the project:
+I have decided to use 4 colors in the project:
  - light french beige #BFA674 for the body of the page
  - ecru #D4B974 for the background in the gallery page
  - grullo #AA9374 for the footer